HHA Surname Project

 Scott Herriott has developed a 1,500-year tree for our carriers of the Western Atlantic (Scots) DNA.
 The tree does not include those with Northern European (Scandinavian) DNA or Trinidad DNA.
 His results indicate that the major lines diverged around 800 AD, before surnames were taken in Scotland at around 1100 AD.
 Thus the Herriott surname and variant spellings for the major lines were taken independently of a common ancestor.
 That is, the New Jersey Herriotts and the South Carolina Heriots (Longniddry) common ancestor of around 800 AD had no surname.
 (The article published by Scott in the December 2016 Herriott Herald Newsletter) Again the HHA is in the forefront of using Y-DNA tests as Scott's genealogy tree is the first using Y-DNA with this technique.
 The Surname DNA Journal has asked Scott to publish his results with them.
 Scott will certainly be making adjustments to this tree as more data becomes available.

 Our DNA work has been very exciting and fruitful.
-DNA science in genealogy has moved at a very fast pace and it will be interesting to see how it evolves.
+DNA science in genealogy has moved at a very fast pace and it will be interesting to see how it continues to evolve.